 Taste the delights of Sydney for a world of delicious experiences.
-With an abundance of fresh produce, great seafood and multicultural influences, Sydney is a melting pot and restaurants cater for a range of tastes and budgets.
+With an abundance of fresh produce, succulent seafood and multicultural influences, Sydney is a melting pot and restaurants cater for a range of tastes and budgets.
 Treat yourself to authentic flavours and mouth-watering cuisines.

 From north to south and east to west, check out the enticing variety of places to eat: